stridecolossus/JOVE/docs/blog/part-5-terrain/improvements.md

 }
 ```

-And a query instance allocated from the pool:
+Next a query instance is allocated from the pool:

 ```java
 @Bean